sharma1981/liteExchange/README.md

 - See end of this readme for future plans.

-.
 Overview of multithreading system : If you look at the source , the concurrency layer ( https://github.com/akhin/cpp_multithreaded_order_matching_engine/tree/master/source/concurrent , using concurrent word since MS using concurrency for their own libraries ) , the engine currently is using :

-	A thread class which you can set stack size and set names for debugging 1 lock free SPSC ring buffer
+	- A thread class which you can set stack size and set names for debugging
+	- 1 lock free SPSC ring buffer
-	other fine grained lock based ring buffer and queues Actor pattern
+	- Other fine grained lock based ring buffer and queues
+	- Actor pattern
-	A thread pool with ability to pin threads to CPU cores and avoid hyperthreading Also the engine currently makes use of a set of CPU cache aligned allocators for memory allocations in order to avoid false sharing : https://github.com/akhin/cpp_multithreaded_order_matching_engine/tree/master/source/memory
+	- A thread pool with ability to pin threads to CPU cores and avoid hyperthreading
+	- Also the engine currently makes use of a set of CPU cache aligned allocators for memory allocations in order to avoid false sharing : https://github.com/akhin/cpp_multithreaded_order_matching_engine/tree/master/source/memory

 Mainly, the engine consists of 2 parts : FIX server/engine and the order matching layer.
 The core of order matching layer is called a central order book, which keeps order books per security symbol.
 Each order book has a table for bids and another table for asks.
 Briefly the multithreaded system works as below :